 Revenue for the fiscal year ended January 31, 2025 included a positive impact from foreign currency exchange rates of approximately \$1.5 million, using a constant currency basis.
-We calculate constant currency by translating our current period results for entities reporting in currencies other than U.S. Dollars ("USD") into USD at the average monthly exchange rates in effect during the current period.
+We calculate constant currency by translating our current period results for entities reporting in currencies other than U.S. Dollars ("USD") into USD at the average monthly exchange rates in effect during the comparative period, as opposed to the average monthly exchange rates in effect during the current period.